 1) Path with Art Singers or Veterans Choir,

-2) Your choice of another 8-week class,
+2) and your choice of another 8-week class,

-6) Access Art (check back for Access Art signup)
+8) Access Art (check back for Access Art signup)

 All programming is free and all applicable materials are included.
 Classes are either virtual or in-person.
 See our in-person policies here.